ksnavely/cherl/README.md

 and start client processes to interact with the chat server.
 I've only been working on this locally and remote erlang nodes may require additional work.

+The code is packaged as multiple OTP applications in the apps/ directory.
+  - cherl_server: supervised single master chat server
+  - cherl_client: supervised chat client, CLI entry point in module

 ## Usage examples

+### Compiling the code

+If you update the code compile the erlang with `rebar compile`.

 ### Starting the server